 Girls Raised in Tennessee Science (GRITS)

-The major goal of GRITS is to disseminate information about science, technology, engineering and math ( STEM) education and careers to young women in middle and high school, parents, teachers and guidance counselors.
+Girls Raised in Tennessee Science (GRITS) is a National Science Foundation grant program under the direction of Dr. Judith Iriarte-Gross, Professor of Chemistry, and Cacy DeSheles.
+The major goal of GRITS is to disseminate information about science, technology, engineering and math (STEM) education and careers to young women in middle and high school, parents, teachers and guidance counselors.
+GRITS will also assist Chattanooga and Memphis in starting and maintaining an Expanding Your Horizons Math and Science conference for girls in 5th through 8th grade.

 Through a variety of activities and programs, GRITS offers support and guidance to exploring and understanding the importance of STEM (science, technology, engineering and math) education and careers.